 1. Gamification

-What could be more fun than a good game?
-Gamification means the application of gaming mechanics to non-game environments.
+What‘s more fun than a good game?
+Gamification is the application of game mechanics to non-gaming environments to help incentivise activity.

-As such, it allows you to bring all the fun of Minecraft, Animal Crossing and Mario Kart straight to a learning platform, like a learning management system (LMS).
+As such, it allows you to bring all the fun of Fortnite or Minecraft straight into your learning platform (such as your learning management system).
 In fact, the push for digital transformation is behind the recent popularity of gamification.

 2. Social Learning

 Humans are social animals by nature.
-As such, social learning is another great way to boost the fun element in your training programme.
+As such, social learning is another great way to boost the fun factor throughout your training programme.
 In fact, social learning comes with vast benefits.

-By promoting increased learner participation, your learners get a sense of authority.
-Similarly, they get to form better relationships and improve communication with their peers.
+By promoting increased learner participation, your learners will develop a sense of belonging and ownership.
+Similarly, they will form better relationships and improve communication with their peers.

 3. Mobile Learning

-As such, mobile learning means that no one has to miss out on the latest training unit, social post or company competition.
-In fact, this increased accessibility is one of our favourite reasons to implement a mobile approach as a part of your training programme.
+Indeed, mobile learning means that no one has to miss out on the latest training unit, social post or company competition.

-Mobiles are a familiar part of our everyday lives.
-We use them to stay connected, stream music or videos, play games, or participate in hobbies and activities.
-This means that we don’t shy away from using mobiles for fun!
+After all, mobile devices are a familiar part of our everyday lives.
+We use them to stay connected, stream music or videos and play games.
+Why wouldn’t we use them for learning as well?

 4. Microlearning

-One sure way to kill the fun is to have your learners listen to a 5-hour seminar or explore 64-page text-heavy documents.
-As such, make sure to break up your training!
+One sure way to kill the fun is to have your learners listen to a 5-hour seminar or explore text-heavy documents.
+As such, make sure that your training content is easy to digest.

-As a result, training fits better into their schedules.
-For example, your learners can complete a training unit during their morning commute or while waiting for a meeting to start, rather than playing mobile games to fill up the time.
+As a result, your training will fit better into your learners’ schedules.
+For example, your learners can complete a training unit during their morning commute or while waiting for a meeting to start.

 5. AI and Immersive Technology

-Two of today’s biggest trends, artificial intelligence and immersive technology, also happen to be an excellent way to make sure your learners have fun during their learning experiences.
+Two of today’s biggest trends, artificial intelligence and immersive technology, also happen to be excellent ways to make sure your team has fun during their learning experiences.

 Today, these tools can be used to create fun and stimulating training sessions.
 For example, through VR you can create real-world-like simulations where learners get a safe environment to practise their skills.

-Similarly, they get to learn by doing, even on difficult topics that are usually more challenging to teach.
-These experiences are not only extremely useful but also engaging.
+As a result, they get to learn by doing, even with difficult topics that are usually more challenging to teach.
+These experiences are typically informative and engaging.

 Practical Examples of Fun in Learning